QwenLM/Qwen2.5/docs/source/deployment/vllm.md

   This is also why you find a vLLM service always takes so much memory.
   If you are in eager mode (by default it is not), you can level it up to tackle the OOM problem.
   Otherwise, CUDA Graphs are used, which will use GPU memory not controlled by vLLM, and you should try lowering it.
-  If it doesn't work, you should try `--enforce-eager`, which may slow down infernece, or reduce the `--max-model-len`.
+  If it doesn't work, you should try `--enforce-eager`, which may slow down inference, or reduce the `--max-model-len`.

+For more usage guide with vLLM, please see vLLM's [Qwen3 Usage Guide](https://github.com/vllm-project/vllm/issues/17327).